leopays-core/leopays.contracts/docs/index.md

 |transfer|Allows an account to transfer to another account the specified token quantity.
 One account is debited and the other is credited with the specified token quantity.|
 |retire|This action is the opposite for `create` action.
 If all validations succeed, it debits the specified amount of tokens from the total balance.|

-The `eosio.token` sample contract demonstrates one way to implement a smart contract which allows for creation and management of tokens.
+The `lpc.token` sample contract demonstrates one way to implement a smart contract which allows for creation and management of tokens.
 This contract gives anyone the ability to create a token.
 It is possible for one to create a similar contract which suits different needs.
-However, it is recommended that if one only needs a token with the above listed actions, that one uses the `eosio.token` contract instead of developing their own.
+However, it is recommended that if one only needs a token with the above listed actions, that one uses the `lpc.token` contract instead of developing their own.

-The `eosio.token` contract class also implements two useful public static methods: `get_supply` and `get_balance`.
+The `lpc.token` contract class also implements two useful public static methods: `get_supply` and `get_balance`.
 The first allows one to check the total supply of a specified token, created by an account and the second allows one to check the balance of a token for a specified account (the token creator account has to be specified as well).

-The `eosio.token` contract manages the set of tokens, accounts and their corresponding balances, by using two internal multi-index structures: the `accounts` and `stats`.
+The `lpc.token` contract manages the set of tokens, accounts and their corresponding balances, by using two internal multi-index structures: the `accounts` and `stats`.
 The `accounts` multi-index table holds, for each row, instances of `account` object and the `account` object holds information about the balance of one token.
-If we remember how multi-index tables work, see [here](https://developers.eos.io/eosio-cpp/docs/using-multi-index-tables), then we understand also that the `accounts` table is scoped to an eosio account, and it keeps the rows indexed based on the token's symbol.
+If we remember how multi-index tables work, then we understand also that the `accounts` table is scoped to an lpc account, and it keeps the rows indexed based on the token's symbol.
 This means that when one queries the `accounts` multi-index table for an account name the result is all the tokens that account holds at the moment.

 Similarly, the `stats` multi-index table, holds instances of `currency_stats` objects for each row, which contains information about current supply, maximum supply, and the creator account for a symbol token.
 The `stats` table is scoped to the token symbol.
 Therefore, when one queries the `stats` table for a token symbol the result is one single entry/row corresponding to the queried symbol token if it was previously created, or nothing, otherwise.

-### eosio.wrap system contract
+### lpc.wrap system contract
-The `eosio.wrap` system contract allows block producers to bypass authorization checks or run privileged actions with 15/21 producer approval and thus simplifies block producers superuser actions.
+The `lpc.wrap` system contract allows block producers to bypass authorization checks or run privileged actions with 15/21 producer approval and thus simplifies block producers superuser actions.
 It also makes these actions easier to audit.

 It does not give block producers any additional powers or privileges that do not already exist within the LeoPays blockchain.
 As it is implemented, in an LeoPays blockchain, 15/21 block producers can change an account's permissions or modify an account's contract code if they decided it is beneficial for the blockchain and community.

-However, the current method is opaque and leaves undesirable side effects on specific system accounts, and thus the `eosio.wrap `contract solves this matter by providing an easier method of executing important governance actions.
+However, the current method is opaque and leaves undesirable side effects on specific system accounts, and thus the `lpc.wrap `contract solves this matter by providing an easier method of executing important governance actions.

-The only action implemented by the `eosio.wrap` system contract is the `exec` action.
+The only action implemented by the `lpc.wrap` system contract is the `exec` action.
 This action allows for execution of a transaction, which is passed to the `exec` method in the form of a packed transaction in json format via the 'trx' parameter and the `executer` account that executes the transaction.
 The same `executer` account will also be used to pay the RAM and CPU fees needed to execute the transaction.

 Why is it easier for governance actions to be executed via this contract?
 The answer to this question is explained in detailed [here](./03_guides/07_how-to-use-wrap.md)